aws-samples/mainframe-data-utilities/README.md

    ```
 3. Change the Lambda funcion 'Handler' from `lambda_function.lambda_handler` to `extract_ebcdic_to_ascii.lambda_handler` under the Runtime settings section.
 4. Create a new Lambda test event with the contens of `sample-data/CLIENT-TEST.json`
-5. Replace the `example-bucket` by the bucket name created on step 1 and trigger the event.
+5. Replace the `your-bucket-name` by the bucket name created on step 1 and trigger the event.
 6. Change the timeout to 10 seconds under General configuration.
 7. Trigger the test.